linuxneo69/Test/test_cases.md

   * `spillover`
 * latency labels describe which latency slice you are measuring.

+### Latency type values

+For Vertex AI latency metrics, `latency_type` identifies which part of the request is being measured.

+- `model` = time spent in the model execution itself
+- `total` = full end-to-end latency seen by the user

 For Vertex AI Provisioned Throughput, Google documents `dedicated`, `shared`, and spillover behavior, and notes that spillover can be processed as pay-as-you-go after the PT quota is exceeded. ([Google Cloud Documentation][2])

 ### 1.5 Dedicated / Shared / Spillover